tandemai-inc/oCReM/README.md

 ### Create config file

-The template is under ta_gen/config.yml.
-Set the db_config to frag.ini.
+The template is under config_template/config.yml.
+Set the parameter-crem-db_config to db.ini.

 ### Run
 ```bash